Jomo D. M. Greenidge

 Why do you do this work?

 I do it because it’s necessary.
 One of the greatest impacts of the Civil Rights Movement was the rejection of white domination over our black identity.
 We could see how white dominance was at work in our community causing us to hate ourselves, destroying our community and limiting our potential.
 When we rejected that with every cell in our body then something shifted.
-That shift came because of the outcry “black is beautiful!”
+That shift birthed the outcry “black is beautiful!”

 White people need their own ah-ha moment – their own epiphany about the time in which we live – an enduring truth to latch on to that will speak to the core of the white identity and allow them to, alongside of us, reject what white dominance says about them.
 As we’ve begun to see pockets of white individuals create lasting change for themselves and a few others, what I hope to see is systemic change from inside the white community that will endure.
 This movement of change cannot be driven by external forces – it must be internal – and that requires white people to examine the reality of who they are inside of white dominance and catch vision for who they will be outside of it.
 Who are white people once free from the grip of white domination?
 My hope is that in 50 years, my people will be able to look back on this time and see white people beginning to craft a new identity that no longer relies on the lie of white dominance.